codyowl/postgres-marathon/README.md

 	\d <table_name> : description about a single table
 	\dt   : list out all the tables
 	\i <sqlfilepath/sqlfile.sql> : to dump a sql file to postgres
+	\x : will display the result in expanded way

 ## create and delete queries: